corrode/corrode.github.io/content/case-studies/hubstaff/index.md

 But that's not the path they chose.

 {% info(title="About Hubstaff") %}

-Hubstaff provides integrated time tracking and workforce management software for distributed teams.
-Their platform serves 500,000+ active users across 112,000+ businesses globally.
-The company has 90 employees and is remote-first.
+Hubstaff helps distributed teams track time and manage their workforce.
+With 500,000+ active users across 112,000+ businesses, they needed their systems to scale reliably.
+As a remote-first company with 90 employees themselves, they understand the importance of robust, efficient software.
 {% end %}

 ## Why Hubstaff Chose Rust When Rails Was Working Fine

 When I sat down with Alex, Hubstaff's Server Team Lead, he painted a vivid picture of that moment.
 "Our entire application stack was powered by Ruby and JavaScript," he told me.
 "It worked, but we knew we needed something different for this new challenge."